pnnl/projection_ntk/README.md

 ## Examples
 You can find an end-to-end examples in the `projectionNTK_examples/` directory, including how to calcualte the top-5 most similar images.

+## Credit
+Much credit is owed to the original TRAK repostory, of which this repo is a fork.
+The goal for this repository is to make our work reproducible, we would like to merge the capabilities enabled by our changes back into TRAK.
+Please see [TRAK paper](https://arxiv.org/abs/2303.14186) for more details.

 ## Citation
 If you use the capabilities developed to compute approximate NTK, consider citing our work!
 ```